DataDog/documentation/content/en/tracing/service_catalog/_index.md

 - Spotting issues like missing SLOs, monitors, or services without ownership.

 #### Streamline collaboration during incidents
-- Improving the on-call experience for everyone by establishing correct ownership information and communication channels, alongside easy access to monitoring and troubleshooting details.
+- Improving the on-call experience for everyone by establishing correct ownership information and communication channels, alongside streamlined access to monitoring and troubleshooting details.
 - Training new developers and site reliability engineers by providing a clear view of all services, their structures, and links to more information.
 - Embedding links to solutions and troubleshooting tools such as runbooks and documentation directly in the observability tooling engineers are already using.
 - Speeding incident recovery by increasing confidence and simplifying locating owners of upstream and downstream services and dependencies.